freekaili/freekaili.github.io/media.md

 permalink: /media/
 ---

 Here are links to selected news articles about Kai's case.
-If you are a journalist or reporter interested in reporting on the case, please send an e-mail to freekaili2016@gmail.com.
+If you are a journalist interested in reporting on the case, please send an e-mail to freekaili2016@gmail.com.

 ---